Baki the Grappler: Original video animations

 A 45-minute original video animation (OVA) created by Knack Productions and directed by Yuji Asada was released in 1994.
-The story is a close adaptation of the first few volumes of the original manga, adapting the Karate Tournament arc (not adapted in the later TV series) and Baki's fight with Shinogi Koushou, later adapted in the episode 18 of the Baki the Grappler TV series.
+The story is a close adaptation of the first few volumes of the original manga, adapting the Karate Tournament arc (not adapted in the later TV series) and Baki's fight with Kosho Shinogi, later adapted in the episode 18 of the Baki the Grappler TV series.
 It was licensed and released under the title Grappler Baki: The Ultimate Fighter in North America by Central Park Media on VHS on December 1, 1996, and on DVD on December 1, 1998.
 Manga Entertainment later released it in Australia and the United Kingdom.

 A 15-minute original animation DVD (OAD), referred to as Baki: Most Evil Death Row Convicts Special Anime (バキ 最凶死刑囚編SP(スペシャル)アニメ), was included with the limited edition of the 14th volume of Baki-Dou on December 6, 2016.
 However, it adapts the arc of the same name from the second manga series, which is titled simply Baki.
 Created by Telecom Animation Film, it was directed by Teiichi Takiguchi and focuses on five inmates who break out of prison from around the world and travel to Japan.